Cyb3rWard0g/HELK/wiki/Architecture-Overview.md

 ## Jupyter Notebook
 "The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more."[Jupyter Reference](http://jupyter.org/)

+## Curator
+"Curator now performs many operations on your Elasticsearch indices, from delete to snapshot to shard allocation routing."

 # Enrichments
 Another component that sets the HELK apart form other ELK builds is the different enrichments applied to the data it collects.
 ## AlienVault OTX